Catallactic/catallactic-site/docs/whitepaper.md

 The DeFi Services allocation will cover the utilities delivered by the CryptoCommodity after the Value Capture Event.
 This allocation is not included in the Initial Token Allocation and will be mined on demand by the stabilization mechiams in parallel to demand increases.
 It will include:

-- funds for payments
+- fnuds for holders

-- funds for cards
+- funds for payments in secondary retail markets

 - funds for transfers

 - funds for lending

 export const OperationsAllocation = () => {
 	return (